 Tip: Most offices require appointments.
 Be sure to check your local city or town website for current hours, fees, and forms before heading in.

-Do You Both Have to Be There?
+Do You Both Need to Be There?

 Who Can Get Married in Ontario?